-Heavy Vehicle Operations (HVO) is responsible for providing safe, efficient and sustainable heavy vehicle access to WA's road network.
+Heavy Vehicle Services (HVS) is responsible for providing safe, efficient and sustainable heavy vehicle access to WA's road network.

 This site provides heavy vehicle operators with all the essential information they require, including permits, notices and updates.